Harvey Weinstein is arrested on rape charges

 Weinstein's bond is expected to be set at $2 million, according to a law enforcement source.

-Weinstein is also under investigation for alleged sex crimes in Los Angeles and London.
+He is also under investigation for alleged sex crimes in Los Angeles and London.
 Federal prosecutors in New York have started a sex crimes investigation involving him, according to the Wall Street Journal.

 The charges follow a flood of accusations against Weinstein that led women around the world to come forward with accounts of being sexually harassed by powerful men.
 His accusers welcomed the news as a sign that the tables were finally turning -- not only on him but on other accused predators.